Private practice therapist pay is rarely based on a salary. Instead, there is a series of steps for determining psychotherapist pay.

 To summarize then, an independent contractor will pay 15.3 percent of income toward social security taxes.
 Whereas, a W-2 employee will pay 7.65 percent of income toward social security taxes, and the company will pay 7.65 percent toward the employee’s social security taxes.
 The IRS always gets their money in one way or another.
 In other words, independent contractors pay all of the social security tax.
 Whereas, employees pay half of it with the employer paying the other half.

 A simple example

 Let’s compare two separate compensation plans.
-One clinician is paid as an independent contractor and the other as a W-2 employee.
+The first is an independent contractor.
+The second is a W-2 employee.
 How do we make them equal?

-- A W-2 employee’s arrangement for 50 percent of the collections
+- A W-2 employee’s agreement for 50 percent of the collections

 Recognizing how taxes are handled allows us to compare independent contractors and employees.

 The last set of factors to consider is harder to quantify.
-Yet these factors can make a difference in the experience and income employees end up with.
-Even how therapist pay is handled.
-For example:
+And yet importantly, these factors can make a difference in the employee’s experience and income.
+For example,

 - How many referrals will the employer be providing?
-This has major ramifications for the pace of build-up and therefore the income that you take home.
-(See How many referrals does it take to get 1000 sessions per year?)
+This has significant ramifications for the pace of growing a caseload and, therefore, the income that you take home.
+Obviously, the more the practice is helping build the caseload, the more valuable it is to join them.
+(See, Enough referrals for a stable caseload of 1000 sessions per year.)

 - How will that reputation enhance your marketing efforts?

 - How much is the organization providing to you for marketing, supervision, technology, and back-office support?
 See:

 - Building your practice infrastructure: Tech, legal, and financial structure,